Exif.CanonCs.FocusContinuous reported as Short

 $ exiv2 -M"set Exif.CanonCs.FocusContinuous Short -1" cs.jpg Warning: Exif.CanonCs.FocusContinuous: Failed to read Short value "-1"

-#3 Updated by Sridhar Boovaraghavan about 2 years ago
+#3 Updated by Sridhar Boovaraghavan over 2 years ago

 There are other tags such as Exif.CanonCs.ImageStabilization (returns 65535), Exif.CanonCs.SpotMeteringMode (returns 65535), Exif.CanonCs.Sharpness (returns 32767) that are also incorrect.